-The respective foci and limitations of both traditions suggest, we argue, that they are complementary: the cognitive tradition stresses the internal, self-conscious and cognitive process of entrepreneurs developing an account of what is going on, while the institutional tradition emphasizes the external, strategic process of evoking meaning in line with political interests.
-It thus appears that much may be gained from moving towards an approach that sees entrepreneurial actions and new venture creation as not exclusively the outcome of either cognitive processes or of processes "in the sphere of symbolic codes" (Bartholomew & Mayer, 1992: 152).
+We argue that the respective foci and limitations of both traditions suggest they are complementary: the cognitive tradition stresses the internal, self-conscious, and cognitive process of entrepreneurs' developing an account of what is going on, while the institutional tradition emphasizes the external, strategic process of evoking meaning in line with political interests.
+It thus appears that much may be gained from moving toward an approach that sees entrepreneurial actions and new venture creation as not exclusively the outcome of either cognitive processes or of processes "in the sphere of symbolic codes" (Bartholomew & Mayer, 1992: 152).